lakillo/archaeology-machine-learning/README.md

 Archived releases of this repository with a citeable DOI will be made at regular intervals.

 # ⚙️ resources
-Resources are split into sections by application area.
-Datasets are right at the end.
+Resources are split into the following sections:

+1. ML case studies (by application area)
+2. datasets
+3. glossary of technique names

 <!-- START -->